 As I walked I thought about the coming winter.
 The disturbing lack of flies in my boxes this past season cannot be ignored any longer, so a concerted plan to dress lots of patterns is slowly evolving.
 My new job requires me to be away from home all week but if I put together a small kit of tools and materials my evenings could be gainfully spent manufacturing flies.
 So many different new ideas also have to be fully explored and transferred from my grey matter to the fly boxes.

 The reeds are dying back and the ground has its first light dusting of leaves.
 Trees and hedges which only day ago were alive with songbirds are now silent.
 The swifts and swallows are long gone and the first whoopers will be showing up very soon.
-That sadness for the lost summer hangs in the air under the trees, washing in waves over me.
+That sadness for the lost summer hangs in the air under the trees, washing over me.
 Small waves broke against the pebbles near the point and I gazed across to the far shore where I fished during the mayfly.
 I needed this time today to say goodbye to the lough for now.
 With luck and a fair wind I will be back here next spring, pushing the boat out into rough waves and biting easterlies, hoping for that first tug on the line.
 For now though I have other priorities to take care of.

 Later…….
 I have made a start to the fly tying and have the first 100 flies tied already.
 That is not as impressive as it sounds because most of them were very simple patterns such as Diawl Bach, goldheads and deer hair mayflies.
 At least it is a start though and if I keep up this level of interest in making flies over the winter I will have a great stock to work with next season.

 Dennis and Amy Malaney